-Membership at the Phipps Conservatory in Pittsburgh just got better.
+Membership Pittsburgh’s Phipps Conservatory just got better.

 In September, members were invited to the launch of a new tour: Artwork at the Phipps.
 With the flower shows changing with the seasons, we’d made many trips to the Conservatory before being smart enough to join.
 At $75 for two adults ($15 per adult per visit), it easily made sense.

 Then there are the special events—presentations, learning opportunities and now this tour.
 Guided by docent Joanna, we were shown things we’d been seeing but hadn’t really seen and had a glimpse into the art decorating the Center for Sustainable Landscapes offices.
 This building is an icon of Pittsburgh’s Green buildings, and a smart one at that.

 Henry W. Phipps, Jr. created the Conservatory for the city of Pittsburgh in 1893.
 In case you aren’t up on your steel history (I wasn’t), Phipps was partners in Carnegie Steel, with—you guessed it—Scotsman Andrew.
 It was only one aspect of Phipps’ wealth with him spending a lot of it to better the world around him.